sulami/blog/content/pages/about-me.md

 This is a list of stuff I have accomplished so far:

-* Host maybe 100 LAN-Parties (guys, we should do another one)
+* Host a lot of LAN-Parties
 * Reach 500 days of uptime on a Raspberry Pi
 * Have a server rack in my basement (these things are loud)
 * Build not one but two computers with water cooling